sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/README.md

 This mode performs full staging workflow, from repository creation to closing it in case of success or dropping the repository in case of (transport or staging rule) failure.
 But in contrary to all modes above, it transfers the source in _unmodified form_, where it is expected that you stage the "exact image" of the source to the staging repository, like some locally deployed repository produced by maven-deploy-plugin + altDeploymentRepository switch.
+Staging happens against a staging directory created on Nexus instance that's baseURL is set plugin configuration.

 This mode is new in version 1.1.